 Meanwhile, animals with flat faces – such as pugs and Persian cats – can’t pant as effectively, making them more susceptible to heat stroke.
 Owners of these breeds, along with those that are elderly, overweight or suffering from heart or lung diseases should be kept in cool, air-conditioned rooms as much as possible.

-Overheating is dangerous in all animals, which is why knowing the signs is so important to stop the situation before it becomes dire.
+Overheating is dangerous for all animals, which is why knowing the signs is so important to stop the situation before it becomes dire.

 Pets don’t react to heat the same way that humans do.
 For instance, dogs primarily sweat through their feet and cool themselves down through panting.
 This means that the regular ways humans usually cool themselves down, such as ceiling or pedestal fans, won’t work the same way for pets and shouldn’t be relied on to fully bring temperatures down.